Nina Shipman: Book

 Shipman is the author of How to Become an Actor in Television Commercials (1975).

 Personal life

 Shipman has been married three times.
-Her first husband was Richard Harrington, from 1956 until their divorce in 1958, her second was actor and stuntman C. Ransom Walrod from 1961 until their divorce in 1973.
-Her third husband was Donald Merrill Bremer, from 1975 until his death in 2015.
-They lived in Hawaii.
-Her daughter Lani Bremer is an actress.
+She was married to Richard Harrington from 1956 until their divorce in 1958.
+Her second husband, from 1961 until their divorce in 1973, was actor and stuntman C. Ransom Walrod.
+They have two daughters, Westerly (born 1967) and Lani (born 1970).
+Shipman's third husband was Donald Merrill Bremer; they were married from 1975 until his death in 2015.

+Shipman was maid of honor at Jill St. John's wedding to Lance Reventlow.